MEETING CHANGE TO VIRTUAL: Fatty Liver Disease and Multi-System Complications

 Date: March 21 - 24, 2021

-Nonalcoholic fatty liver disease (NAFLD) has risen worldwide in parallel with the obesity epidemic; however, there still are no approved therapies.
+Although the frequency of nonalcoholic fatty liver disease (NAFLD) has risen worldwide in parallel with the obesity epidemic, there are still no approved therapies.
 The more advanced form of the disease, non-alcoholic steatohepatitis (NASH), is associated with progressive fibrosis and an increased risk of hepatocellular carcinoma (HCC).
-Significant advances have been made our understanding of the alterations in lipid and glucose metabolism that lead to fat accumulation in liver and an understanding of the underlying molecular pathways that mediate these changes is starting to emerge.
-The past decade, genetic studies have identified new proteins that participate not only in the development of hepatic steatosis, but also disease progression to NASH, cirrhosis, and HCC.
-Therefore, the goals of this conference are to: 1) Explore the genetic contributions to NAFLD and discuss how these crucial discoveries can be used to define the sequence of events that result in NASH and cirrhosis; 2) Clarify the key molecular events in NAFLD and NASH, focusing on pathways that might provide therapeutic opportunities; and 3) Highlight emerging therapies for NASH.
-The conference comes at an opportunistic time as several clinical trials should have new results that will permit us to refine research strategies for the future.
+In the last decade, genetic studies have identified new proteins that participate not only in the development of hepatic steatosis, but also disease progression to non-alcoholic steatohepatitis (NASH), cirrhosis, and HCC.
+Meanwhile, research is starting to emerge describing underlying molecular pathways that mediate alterations in lipid and glucose metabolism, which leads to fat accumulation in liver.
+Therefore, the goals of this conference are to: 1) Explore the genetic contributions to NAFLD, and how these insights might reveal the sequence of events that cause NASH and cirrhosis; 2) Present data underlying the proposal that the nonalcoholic fatty liver disease (NAFLD) be renamed metabolic (dysfunction) associated fatty liver disease (MAFLD); 3) Clarify the key molecular events in NAFLD and NASH, focusing on pathways that might provide therapeutic opportunities; and 4) Highlight emerging therapies for NASH.
+This conference comes at an opportunistic time, when several clinical trials are scheduled to conclude, providing critical data to enable scientists to refine research strategies for the future.